Breadcrumb

 Minors

-Every Thursday from 1pm-2pm our department chair will be hosting a virtual information session via zoom to answer your questions.
+Our department chair will be hosting virtual information sessions via zoom to answer your questions each semester.
 This is a great opportunity to learn more about our program possibilities and gain insight.
+Check back for upcoming dates.

-You can also book an appointment to meet with with the department chair below.
+You can also book an appointment to meet with with the department chair or submit any questions you might have with the links below.

 For an immediate response, please text the office cell phone at 707-382-8944.